 WhatsApp is a fascinating company.
 It was founded in 2009 by Brian Acton and Jan Koum, two former Yahoo executives who saw a massive gap in the instant messaging market.

 WhatsApp is a cross platform, instant messaging application that allows users on smartphones and some feature phones to send messages, images, videos, audio notes and even location information between each other.
 The traditional SMS limits users to sending a message of no more than 160 characters and is expensive.
-WhatsApp on the other hand uses data and costs are negligible compared to SMS.
+WhatsApp on the other hand uses mobile data or wireless internet and costs are negligible compared to SMS.

-The app is available for iOS, Android, Windows Phone, and Blackberry as well as for Nokia Symbian phones.
-The app is one of the most popular downloads in most countries across the world with millions of downloads to date.
-In some stores it is free but it costs around $.99 per year in most stores.
+The app is available for iOS and Android.
+It is one of the most popular downloads in most countries across the world with millions of downloads to date.
+WhatsApp used to charge a one year subscription but has since become free to use (data charges still apply).

 In the same way that Skype revolutionised the traditional phone call, WhatsApp has done the same thing to SMS.
 Network operators in some markets have seen as much as much as 25 percent annual decline in SMS messaging.
 SMS has always been seen as high profit and the “bread and butter” of mobile network operators.